-Vaidya and Shah [2772] proved that the splitting graphs of stars and bistars are divisor cordial and the shadow graphs and the squares of bistars are divisor cordial.
-In [2774] they proved that helms, flower graphs, and gears are divisor cordial graphs.
+Vaidya and Shah [3014] proved that the splitting graphs of stars and bistars are divisor cordial and the shadow graphs and the squares of bistars are divisor cordial.
+In [3016] they proved that helms, flower graphs, and gears are divisor cordial graphs.
 They also proved that graphs obtained by switching of a vertex in a cycle, switching of a rim vertex in a wheel, and switching of an apex vertex in a helm admit divisor cordial labelings.
-Raj and Valli [2141] proved the following graphs divisor cordial: the duplication of a vertex of a cycle; graphs obtained by joining two wheels of the same size by a path of length at least 3; $G_v \odot K_1$ , where $G_v$ is a graph obtained by switching any vertex of a cycle of size at least 4; graphs obtained by joining the apex vertices of two shells of the same size to an isolated vertex; graphs obtained by joining the centers of two wheels of the same size to an isolated vertex; and a class of graphs obtained by removing certain edges from complete graphs.
-Bosmia and Kanani [542] proved that the graphs of the form $G \odot K_1$ where G any of the following admits a divisor cordial labeling: $K{1,n}$ , $K{2,n}$ , $K{3,n}$ , a wheel, a helm, a flower, a fan, a double fan, and a barycentric subdivision of a star.
-Bosmia and Kanani [543] prove that the following graphs admit divisor cordial labelings: bistars, the splitting graph of bistars, the degree splitting graph of bistars, the shadow graph of bistars, the restricted square graph of bistars, the barycentric subdivision of bistars, and the corona product of a bistar with $K_1$ .
-Thirusangu and Madhu [2687] proved that the extended duplicate graph of star and bistar graphs are divisor cordial graphs.
+Raj and Valli [2320] proved the following graphs divisor cordial: the duplication of a vertex of a cycle; graphs obtained by joining two wheels of the same size by a path of length at least 3; $G_v \odot K_1$, where G_v is a graph obtained by switching any vertex of a cycle of size at least 4; graphs obtained by joining the apex vertices of two shells of the same size to an isolated vertex; graphs obtained by joining the centers of two wheels of the same size to an isolated vertex; and a class of graphs obtained by removing certain edges from complete graphs.
+Bosmia and Kanani [583] proved that the graphs of the form $G \odot K_1$ where G any of the following admits a divisor cordial labeling: $K{1,n}$, $K{2,n}$, $K{3,n}$, a wheel, a helm, a flower, a fan, a double fan, and a barycentric subdivision of a star.
+Bosmia and Kanani [584] prove that the following graphs admit divisor cordial labelings: bistars, the splitting graph of bistars, the degree splitting graph of bistars, the shadow graph of bistars, the restricted square graph of bistars, the barycentric subdivision of bistars, and the corona product of a bistar with K_1 .
+Thirusangu and Madhu [2922] proved that the extended duplicate graph of star and bistar graphs are divisor cordial graphs.

-In [1837] Sugumaran and Mohan proved that the following graphs are divisor cordial graphs: degree splitting graph of $K{1,n,n}$ ), the splitting graph of the graph obtained from two isolated vertices are joined by n paths of length 2, the W- graph (the graph obtained from two copies of $K{1,n}$ and identifying the last pendent vertex of the first copy with the first pendent edge of the secnd copy), $B(n) \odot{u_m} K_1$ , where $B(n) = 2P_n + K_1$ (bow graph, the Herschel graph $H_s$ and switching of an apex vertex in the Herschel graph (see [510, p.
+In [1988] Sugumaran and Mohan proved that the following graphs are divisor cordial graphs: degree splitting graph of $K{1,n,n}$, the splitting graph of the graph obtained from two isolated vertices are joined by n paths of length 2, the W- graph (the graph obtained from two copies of $K{1,n}$ and identifying the last pendent vertex of the first copy with the first pendent edge of the second copy), $B(n) \odot{u_m} K_1$, where $B(n) = 2P_n + K_1$ (bow graph, the Herschel graph H_s and switching of an apex vertex in the Herschel graph (see [546, p.
 53].
-In [2602] Sugumaran and Suresh proved that the following graphs are divisor cordial graphs: fans, Petersen graphs, $C_m \odot K_1$ , friendship graphs $F_n$ , and the switching of a end vertex in path $P_n$ , switching of any one of the inner vertices of Petersen graph $P_e$ .
+In [2823] Sugumaran and Suresh proved that the following graphs are divisor cordial graphs: fans, Petersen graphs, $C_m \odot K_1$, friendship graphs F_n , and the switching of a end vertex in path P_n , switching of any one of the inner vertices of Petersen graph P_e .

-Barasara and Thakkar [364] investigated divisor cordial labelings of armed crowns, closed helms, webs, and the one point union of t copies of $C_n$ ).
-In [365] they investigated divisor cordial labeling of the combs, $P_n^2$ , $C_n^2$ for $n \neq 4$ , and middle graphs of paths and cycles.
+Barasara and Thakkar [392] investigated divisor cordial labelings of armed crowns, closed helms, webs, and the one point union of t copies of C_n).
+In [2961] they investigated divisor cordial labeling of the combs, P_n^2 , C_n^2 for $n \neq 4$, and middle graphs of paths and cycles.
+Barasara and Thakkar [391] proved that ladders, circular ladders, Möbius ladders, total graphs of paths, and total graphs of cycles are divisor cordial graphs.